ZenMate VPN Review 2023: German Quality?

-ZenMate is a VPN provider headquartered in Berlin, which since 2018 has been owned by the Israeli tech firm Kape Technologies, the parent company of CyberGhost and some other data security programs.
-Below, we explore if ZenMate allows users to profit from this infrastructure and its experience, or if the provider needs to meditate on its purpose.
+ZenMate* is a Berlin-based VPN provider, owned since 2018 by Kape Technologies (London), the parent company of CyberGhost and a handful of other VPNs.
+Below, we check whether ZenMate allows users to profit from this infrastructure and its experience, or if the provider needs to meditate on its purpose.

 No split tunneling

 Unimpressive server network

 Data security and privacy concerns

 ZenMate subscribers can connect as many devices as they would like.

 Following its acquisition by Kape Technologies, ZenMate's software received a well-needed makeover.
 The application's user interface now looks more like CyberGhost's: Its main screen is arranged around a large power button that, with a single click, connects you to the best available server.
 The elongated interface is reminiscent of a smartphone app and has similar usability, an achievement that the developers can be proud of.

 When you click on the server location button, a drop-down menu opens that allows you to select from among your favorites or servers that are configured for streaming.

 If you want to select from the complete list of servers, click on "More Servers" in the drop-down menu.
 There, you can scroll through an alphabetically sorted list of servers, or use the search function.
 Should you be looking for a particular kind of server (for streaming or torrents), you can select from the categories on the left side of the interface.
 The list also displays information about the distance to servers, their usage, and the ability to favorite them.

 In the server menu, you'll be able to see distance, usage statistics, and mark servers as favorites.